infi/website/README.md

 # Website

 This is my website.
-It is built with Next.js and deployed on Vercel.
+It is built with Next.js and deployed on Vercel automatically from this repository.
 It is available at [geist.ga](https://geist.ga)

 ## CLI